 Just like an engine keeps your car running, a watch uses an engine called a movement to keep it ticking.

-Thankfully, unlike a car, there are only three types of engines in a watch; quartz, mechanical and automatic.
+Thankfully, unlike a car, there are only two types of engines in a watch: quartz and mechanical.

 The Quartz Movement

 The quartz movement first became popular when Seiko came out with them in 1959.
 Also known as a battery-powered watch, the quartz movement relies on a watch battery to keep it ticking.

 The movement itself is as rudimentary as it gets, and other than popping a new battery in every few years, there isn’t much that has to be done to keep it ticking.

 One of the most significant benefits of a quartz watch is that it’s also far more accurate than any mechanical or automatic watch.